BIOF309/group-project-the_git_that_keeps_on_gitting/NHANES_md.md

 2. Chose the 25 most correlated predictor variables (for cancer_mort outcome).

 Using Python's **Lifelines**, we applied the Cox Proportional Hazards Model to the 25 predictor variables mentioned above.
-> In addition to the 25 selected predictor variables the model also included:
+> In addition to the 25 selected predictor variables, the model also included:
 1. A "survival object" created from the "cancer mortality" event and follow-up time variables.
 2. A "design object" created from the "primary sampling unit" (SDDPSU6), "Stratification" (SDSTRA6), and "Weight" (WTPFQX6) variables.